On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Preliminaries

-then weak mono-cluster flocking \eqref{A-5} emerges asymptotically. \end{enumerate} \end{theorem} \begin{proof} Since the proofs for the above assertions are very lengthy, we leave their proofs in Section \ref{sec:4}.
+then weak flocking \eqref{A-5} still emerges at least algebraically fast: { } \end{enumerate} \end{theorem} \begin{proof} Since the proofs for the above assertions are very lengthy, we leave their proofs in Section \ref{sec:4}.
 However, for readers' convenience, we briefly outline a proof strategy for the first assertion in several steps.